Autonomous-Resilient-Cyber-Defence/PrimAITE/docs/source/how_to_guides/extensible_actions.rst

 The above action would fail pydantic validation as the identifier "node_folder_create" is already used by the `NodeFolderCreateAction`, and would create a duplicate listing within `AbstractAction._registry`.

-from_request method
+form_request method
 ###################

-PrimAITE actions need to be have a `from_request` method, which can be passed to the `RequestManager` for processing.
+PrimAITE actions need to have a `form_request` method, which can be passed to the `RequestManager` for processing.
 This allows the custom action to be actioned within the simulation environment.